 |S$450,000 to S$500,000|

-5 The aggregate amount of the total remuneration paid to the top 5 key management personnel (who are not Directors or CEO) is S$3,465,706.
+5 The aggregate amount of the total remuneration paid to the top five key management personnel (who are not Directors or CEO) is S$2,749,579.

-6 During the year, there were three employees, namely Mr Ho KwonCjan (brother), Ms Claire Chiang (spouse) and Mr Ho Ren Hua (son) who are immediate family members of the Executive Chairman.
+6 During FY2016, there were three employees, namely Mr Ho KwonCjan (brother), Ms Claire Chiang (spouse) and Ms Ho Ren Yung (daughter) who are immediate family members of the Executive Chairman.
 The disclosure of the remuneration of Mr Ho KwonCjan and Ms Claire Chiang is made within bands of S$50,000 as shown above.
-Mr Ho Ren Hua's remuneration for FY2015 fell within the band of S$100,000 to S$150,000.
-Mr Ho Ren Hua has resigned on 1 July 2015.
+Ms Ho Ren Yung’s remuneration for FY2016 fell within the band of S$100,000 to S$150,000.
 Mr Ho KwonPing was not involved in the determination of his family members' remuneration.

-7 The Company adopts a remuneration framework that is responsive to the market elements and performance of the Company and its various Business Units respectively.
-The Company adopts a remuneration policy which comprises a fixed component, variable component, provident/superannuation fund, benefits- in- kind and long-term share incentives.
-The fixed component is in the form of salary whereas the variable component is in the form of various bonus and incentive payments which is linked to the Company's and individual's performance.
-The provident/superannuation fund comprises the Group's contributions towards the Central Provident Fund or Zurich Provident Fund.
-The benefits-in-kind component include transport allowances and accommodation, spa and gallery vouchers issued by the Company to its employees.
-The long-term share incentives include performance shares and the Founder's Grant (as described below).
+7 The Company adopts a remuneration framework that is responsive to the market elements and performance of the Company and its various Business Units.
+The Company adopts a remuneration policy which comprises a fixed component, variable component, provident/superannuation fund, benefits‐in‐kind and long‐term share incentives.
+The fixed component is in the form of salary whereas the variable component is in the form of various bonus and incentive payments which is linked to the Company’s and individual’s performance.
+The provident/superannuation fund comprises the Group’s contributions towards the Central Provident Fund or Zurich Provident Fund.
+The benefits‐in‐kind component includes transport allowances and accommodation, spa and gallery vouchers issued by the Company to its employees.
+The long‐term share incentives include performance shares and the Founder’s Grant (as described on page 86).

 LONG-TERM SHARE INCENTIVES

-11 Prior to official listing on the SGX-ST, as stated in the prospectus dated 26 May 2006 in respect of the IPO, the independent shareholders of the Company approved the incentive for the Executive Chairman, Mr Ho, which has been included in his employment agreement.
-Pursuant to the incentive, Mr Ho shall be entitled to, for each financial year for a period of 10 years beginning from the financial year ended 31 December 2010, an amount equivalent to 5% of the profit before tax of the Group, such amount to be payable in cash or in shares at the sole discretion of the Company ("Founder's Grant").
-The Founder's Grant aims to secure the continuing commitment of Mr Ho to the Group and to reward him for founding, leading and building up the Group.
-FY2010 was the first financial year in which the Founder's Grant was paid.
+11 Prior to official listing on the SGX‐ST, as stated in the prospectus dated 26 May 2006 in respect of the IPO, the independent shareholders of the Company approved the incentive for the Executive Chairman, Mr Ho, which has been included in his employment agreement.
+Pursuant to the incentive, Mr Ho shall be entitled to, for each financial year for a period of 10 years beginning from the financial year ended 31 December 2010, an amount equivalent to 5% of the profit before tax of the Group, such amount to be payable in cash or in shares at the sole discretion of the Company (“Founder’s Grant”).
+The Founder’s Grant aims to secure the continuing commitment of Mr Ho to the Group and to reward him for founding, leading and building up the Group.
+FY2010 was the first financial year in which the Founder’s Grant was paid.
 In respect of FY2016, Mr Ho shall be paid a Founder’s Grant of S$37,372.08 in cash.

 1 The Board, through its announcements of quarterly and full‐year results, aims to provide shareholders with a balanced and clear assessment of the Group’s performance and prospects on a quarterly basis.
 The Board also ensures timely and full disclosure of material corporate developments to shareholders.

-4 For FY2015, the Executive Chairman and the Chief Financial Officer have provided written assurance to the Board on the integrity of the financial statements of the Company and its subsidiaries and on the adequacy and effectiveness of the Group's risk management and internal control systems, addressing financial, operational, compliance risks including information technology and sustainability risks.
+4 For FY2016, the Executive Chairman and the Group Managing Director have provided written assurance to the Board on the integrity of the financial statements of the Company and its subsidiaries and on the adequacy and effectiveness of the Group’s risk management and internal control systems, addressing financial, operational, compliance risks including information technology and sustainability risks.
 In relation to the interim financial statements, the Board provides a negative assurance confirmation to shareholders in line with the requirements of the Listing Rules.

 PRINCIPLE 11: RISK MANAGEMENT AND INTERNAL CONTROLS